ims-systems-00/ims-kb/docs/General Information/Our IMS/incident_resolution.md

 ## Setting Resolution Times

-To make any changes to your incident resolution times, you must first click on `Our IMS` from the `Sidebar` on the left hand side.
+To make any changes to your incident resolution times, you must first click on `Our IMS` from the `Sidebar` on the left-hand side.

 Next, click on the `Incident Resolution` tab to find the form that allows you to make adjustments to the recommended incident resolution times.